 Okay, not literally – because hello, my kids are 3 and under.
 What I mean is… I have this (really cool) grandma kind of personality/vibe and I kind of always have.

 Like when I was 10 years old, I took a weekly quilting class with nine of the cutest little old ladies you’ve ever met.
 I spent most of my childhood (including my early teenage years 🙈) begging my parents to take me to craft stores (Michaels or Joann Fabrics) on the weekends.
 I learned how to knit before I learned how to write.
 I even had my very own sewing machine in grade school.
+Oh, and I was going to actual scrap-book meetings until I was in college, lol.
 Have I made my point yet?
 Well, I got a little older and slowly realized that these were not “normal” hobbies for someone in elementary/middle/high school to have…

 SO… knowing this somewhat strange information about my past… let’s get back to present day.